kubernetes/website/docs/getting-started-guides/ubuntu/upgrades.md

 {% capture steps %}
 ## Patch kubernetes upgrades eg 1.7.0 -> 1.7.1

-Clusters are transparently upgrated to the latest Kubernetes patch release.
+Clusters are transparently upgraded to the latest Kubernetes patch release.
 To be clear, a cluster deployed using the 1.7/stable channel will transparently receive unattended upgrades for the 1.7.X Kubernetes releases.
-There is no disruption in the operation of clusters and the administration should not take any action.
-Each patch release is evaluated by the Canonical Kubernetes Distribution team.
-Given the a patch release passes all internal testing and is deemed safe to upgrade to, it is packaged in snaps and is pushed to the respective channels.
+The upgrade causes no disruption to the operation of the cluster and requires no intervention from a cluster administrator.
+Each patch release is evaluated by the
+Canonical Kubernetes Distribution team.
+Once a patch release passes internal testing and is deemed safe for upgrade, it is packaged in snap format and pushed to the stable channel.

 ## Upgrading a minor Kubernetes release eg 1.7.1 -> 1.8.0